Ice dance: Rules and regulations

 Skaters must execute the prescribed elements at least once; any extra or unprescribed elements will not be counted in their score.
-In 1974, the ISU published the first judges' handbook describing what judges needed to look for during ice dance competitions.
+In 1974, the ISU published the first judges' handbook for ice dance.In 2022, the ISU voted to gradually raise the minimum age requirement for participation in international competitions at the senior level from 15 years old to 17 years old over the course of the next three seasons.
+As of 2024, the maximum age of female ice dancers is 21 years old.
+Also as of 2024, the maximum age gap between partners at the junior level of competition is seven years.
 Violations in ice dance include falls and interruptions, time, music, and clothing.

 Falls and interruptions

-According to ice dancer and commentator Tanith White, unlike in other disciplines wherein skaters can make up for their falls in other elements, falls in ice dance usually mean that the team will not win.
+According to ice dancer and commentator Tanith White, unlike in other disciplines, wherein skaters can make up for their falls in other elements, falls in ice dance usually mean that the team will not win.
 White argues that falls are rare in ice dance, and since falls constitute interruptions, they tend to have large deductions because the mood of their program's theme is broken.
 The ISU defines a fall as the "loss of control by a Skater with the result that the majority of his/her own body weight is on the ice supported by any other part of the body other than the blades; e.g. hand(s), knee(s), back, buttock(s) or any part of the arm".
 The ISU defines an interruption as "the period of time starting immediately when the Competitor stops performing the program or is ordered to do so by the Referee, whichever is earlier, and ending when the Competitor resumes his performance".
-A study conducted during a U.S. national competition including 58 ice dancers recorded an average of 0.97 injuries per athlete.
+A study conducted during a U.S. national competition recorded 58 ice dancers, with an average of 0.97 injuries per athlete.